Patent2net/P2N-v3/doc/usage/bash.rst

 All patent2Net scripts are accessibles in the /home/p2n/P2N-V3 directory.
 Enjoy.

-Refer also to classic mode :ref:usage_.
+Refer then to classic mode :ref:`usage`.